 We are a community passionate about bringing the hope offered through Jesus to our world by investing in new generations of new people in new places.
 In response to God’s great love for us, we are growing together in love for God, for one another and for our neighbor, who may live across the street or on the other side of the globe.

 Church was never meant to just be a service on Sunday mornings.
 It was always God's heart to create a family, His family, and to invite EVERYONE into that family.
 This is why you'll find the best way to connect at Hope is to become a part of the family through our Missional Communities (MCs).
-MCs are led by YOU, whether you're a pastor, a coffee shop manager, a stay at home mom or dad, a plumber, a teacher, or unemployed!
-You'll find Hope is also very family-like on Sunday mornings, and we welcome you to celebrate with us on Sundays
+MCs are led by YOU, whether you're a pastor, a coffee shop manager, a stay-at-home mom or dad, a plumber, a teacher, or unemployed!
+You'll find Hope is family-like on Sunday mornings, and we welcome you to celebrate with us on Sundays.

 Please let us know more about you and how we can help you feel a part of the family.

 Pastor Paul has served in ministry leadership for the past 32 years.
 He currently leads Hope Church and is also faculty in the School of Theology at Grand Canyon University.
-Early in his career, Paul led a national touring Christian rock band, organized youth leadership training seminars, college and young adult retreats, youth conferences and trained international mission teams.
+Early in his career, Paul led a national touring Christian rock band, trained international mission teams, and organized youth leadership training seminars, college and young adult retreats, and youth conferences.

 As Executive and Lead Pastor of Community Church of Joy (1987-2008), Paul helped launch a variety of innovative ventures, including the small group and new member assimilation ministries, the relocation of Joy’s campus, Bison Ranch Retreat Center, Joy Christian School, and the national Church Coach Network.

-Paul loves to travel, hang out with friends, learn new stuff, exercise, and spend time with Carol, his wife of 37 years, and his three children David , Nathan, and April.
+Paul enjoys traveling, hanging out with friends, learning new things, and exercising.
+Most importantly though, he loves spending time with Carol, his wife of 37 years, and his three children, David, Nathan, and April.

 Lillian is originally from Tucson and graduated from the University of Arizona with a B.S. in Human Resource Management.

-She has been married to her husband, Ivan, for 15 years, and they share two kids, Tristan & Brooke, and have a 3-year-old Cavachon named Koufax!
+She has been married to her husband, Ivan, for 15 years.
+They have two kids, Tristan & Brooke, and a 3-year-old Cavachon named Koufax!

 Austin is a Phoenix native and graduate of Arizona Christian University, where he earned a Bachelor’s in Secondary Education with an emphasis in Christian Ministry and a minor in Biblical Studies.

-He began serving in youth ministry in 2016 through Young Life — where he also met his wife, Elisa in 2018.
+He began serving in youth ministry in 2016 through Young Life — where he also met his wife, Elisa, in 2018.
 In 2019, Austin joined Hope Church as a youth ministry intern, serving with the high school ministry.
-The following year, he was brought on to launch and lead Hope Youth Junior High, and today he oversees Hope’s youth and next generation ministry.
+The following year, he was brought on to launch and lead Hope Youth Jr. High, and today, he oversees Hope’s youth and next generation ministry.

 Austin has remained passionate about seeing the next generation come alive in their faith as they experience the beautiful gospel and step into all God has for their life.

-Austin and Elisa were married on Valentine’s Day 2021 a.
+Austin and Elisa were married on Valentine’s Day in 2021.
 He loves spending quality time with Elisa, traveling, making new friends, trying new things, and enjoying all the joy and adventure life has to offer.

 Casey has served on the Hope Jr. High leadership team since it first started in 2020.
 She’s also been on Summer Team for four years and even interned with Hope’s youth ministry for a year.